 Skip to main content

-The spread of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) has resulted in a pandemic (COVID-19), requiring measured approaches such as public lockdowns and quarantining.
-We cannot underestimate the role that our youth can play in mitigating the spread of the virus.
+What started as an intervention to dispel misinformation and spread science based information has developed into an effort to disseminate important health education.
+We cannot underestimate the role that our youth can play in spreading important information.
 We must engage with the community, to amplify the voices of our youth, and encourage them to be well-informed public health advocates.
-Further, recognizing each community’s potential towards curbing COVID-19 will reaffirm these public health actions.
+Further, recognizing each community’s potential towards curbing public health crises.

-• To build K-12 student awareness about the science of COVID-19 and vaccines.
+• To build K-12 student awareness about important public health topics.

-• To promote public health action (social distancing, handwashing, face masks) and increase health literacy among K-12th grade students.
+• To promote public health action and increase health literacy among K-12th grade students.

 • To increase engagement between K-12 students and health care professionals.